PowerBiDevCamp/TranslationsBuilder/README.md

 # Translations Builder

-Power BI as a platform provides effective features for Internationalization and localization making it possible to build multi-language reports.
-For example, you can design a Power BI report that renders in English for some users while rendering in Spanish, French, German or Dutch for other users.
-If an organization has the requirement of building Power BI reports that support multiple languages, it's no longer necessary to clone and maintain a separate PBIX project file for each language.
-Instead, the organization can increase reuse and lower report maintenance by designing and implementing multi-language reports.

 Translations Builder is an external tool created for Power BI Desktop specifically to assist report authors and dataset authors with tasks associated with creating translations and building multi-language